CtrlAltLeo/project-bucket-half-full/Docs/USD.md

 The first two parts of the workflow are relatively acheivable using your personal PC. usdview is a very light application and, although Blender is a heavier application, can be adjusted to render more smoothly based on your hardware.
 We have been running these two applications on Windows PCs.
 We recommend downloading these two applications (links to do so are presented in the following sections).
 Isaac Sim can be setup with the help of the Bobcat team.

 >*One quirky issue we have run into: if you happen to be running an ARM architecture, you may come across some issues downloading and installing usdview.
 It is best to use a common x86 processor instead.
-Blender, however, should work completley okay on an ARM processor.*
+Blender and the Isaac Sim web client, however, should work completley okay on an ARM processor.*

 ## usdview
 Using usdview is our first step to creating objects and getting an "introduction" to working directly with the USD file format (.usd or .usda).